• Skip to primary navigation

 4. Remove from grill and let steak rest a bit, then slice against grain into thin strips.

-5. Fill warmed corn tortillas (use two per taco) with some steak, top with additional cilantro, onions and squeeze of lime.
+5. Fill warmed tortillas with some steak, top with additional cilantro, onions and squeeze of lime and any other desired garnish.

 Notes